-All accounts under management are monitored and maintained on an ongoing basis through our operations and administration functions.
+All accounts under management are monitored and maintained through our operations and administration functions at various intervals depending on various factors including when changes are made to the strategy.
 Portfolio changes are made as needed in order to achieve established objectives for each particular account.
 In addition, each account or group of accounts is reviewed by the Chief Operating Officer or his designees after the completion of any portfolio changes, taking into account the proportion of holdings among individual investments, comparison of equivalent investments in each client's portfolio, differences in holdings vs. those in the accounts of our other clients, liquidity, yield level and industry concentration.